This post may contain affiliate links. We may receive a small commission, at no cost to you, if you make a purchase. Read Disclosure.

 3. Explore Central Park

 Central Park is an oasis of nature in the heart of a chaotic city, and a beloved escape for locals and tourists alike.
-On the short list of things worth doing in the park that are completely free:
+On the short list of things worth doing in the park that is completely free:

 - pay your tribute to John Lennon at Strawberry Fields